 Except for a few species like kiwis, petrels, and some condors, birds seem to have a poorly-developed sense of olfaction, and they depend mostly on their acute sight and hearing to find their way around their world.

 Several orders and many families of birds are represented in the Caribbean islands.
-The region's avifauna, while certainly not as rich and complex of those of Central and South America, has many endemics at the specific level.
+The region's avifauna, while certainly not as rich and complex of those of Central and South America, boasts many endemics at the specific level, and even two endemic families.

 The Birds of the Caribbean